Den Ast: Collections

 It maintains and conserves around 20,000 pieces and is centered around archeology, music and the local histories of Halle, the Pajottenland, Zenne and Sonian.

 The way of living of humans from earlier times is told.
-The museum rebuilt a workers home from the 19th century.
-A detailed look is given at weaving, pottery, braiding baskets, city guards, forging noble metals, painting art, glass art, agriculture and pilgrimage.
+The museum rebuilt a worker's home from the 19th century.
+A detailed look is given to weaving, pottery, braiding baskets, city guards, forging noble metals, painting art, glass art, agriculture and pilgrimage.

-Another section pays attention to local musicians, like the cellist Adrien-François Servais (1807-1866) and various family members including his musical sons Franz and Joseph, granddaughter Misia Sert and sons-in-law Ernest Van Dyck and Cyprien Godebski.
+Another section pays attention to local musicians, like the renowned cellist Adrien-François Servais (1807-1866) and his various family members including his musical sons Franz and Joseph, and granddaughter Misia Sert.
+It also contains material related to his sons-in-law Ernest Van Dyck and Polish sculptor Cyprien Godebski.

 In Den Ast, it is located at the former establishment of the Van Roye malt house.
-The ground floor covers eight hundred years of history of the city, including the pilgrimage.
+The ground floor has material covering eight hundred years of history of the city, including the pilgrimage for the Virgin Mary.
 The first floor is focused on the musical culture in the city and carnival.
-There is also an experience trail through the old malt house.
-The exhibited collection is smaller than in the former Jesuit college, though it will be changed every four to five years.
-There are also digital presentations.
+An experience trail leads through the old malt house.

+The amount of the collection exhibited here is smaller than in the former Jesuit college.
+The museum plans to change the exhibits every four to five years to display more of their holdings.
+It also has digital presentations.